DataIntellectTech/TorQ/docs/dataaccess.md

 214.41 213.49 8.8  7.82
 94.81  93.82  8.43 7.43
 ```
 As seen in the aggregations section, only aggregations which can be factored across processes are enabled.
 This is because defining the irreducible aggregations would result in inaccuracies.
-Should the user wish to use these aggregations or define other joins and timeouts: they should adapt the```\`join``` key appropriately.
+Should the user wish to use these aggregations or define other joins and timeouts: they should adapt the```\`postprocessing``` key appropriately.

 ## Checkinputs